-KPMG LLP served as the Company's independent registered public accounting firm for the Company's fiscal years ended December 31, 2010 and 2011.
+KPMG LLP served as the Company's independent registered public accounting firm for the Company's fiscal years ended December 31, 2011 and 2012.
 The following sets forth the aggregate fees billed by KPMG LLP to the Company for those fiscal years.

-2010 2011
+2011 2012

-Audit services \$ 599,500 \$ 575,000
+Audit services \$ 575,000 \$ 580,000

-Audit-related services 24,000 24,000
+Audit-related services 24,000 15,000

-Tax services - -
+Tax services

 All other services

-Total \$ 623,500 \$ 599,000
+Total \$ 599,000 \$ 595,000

-In making its appointment of KPMG LLP as the Company's independent registered public accounting firm for the Company's fiscal year ending December 31, 2012, the Audit Committee considered whether KPMG LLP's provision of non-audit services is compatible with maintaining KPMG LLP's independence.
+In making its appointment of KPMG LLP as the Company's independent registered public accounting firm for the Company's fiscal year ending December 31, 2013, the Audit Committee considered whether KPMG LLP's provision of non-audit services is compatible with maintaining KPMG LLP's independence.
+KPMG LLP does not presently provide any non-audit services to the Company.